 Stewardship Award Program

-Purpose & Goals of the Program:
+Program Guidelines and Purpose & Goals of the Program:

 - Education/Outreach.
 The purposes of the program are to educate the public on the community’s historic resources and to promote an awareness and support for historic preservation within the community.

 - Preservation & Rehabilitation.
 A goal of the program is to encourage rehabilitation and maintenance of historic structures and to influence community norms regarding the proper care & maintenance of historic resources.

 - Recognition Format.
 The program is formatted to formally recognize & thank property owners who have done a great job of taking care of their properties.

 - Introduction of Program.
 The stewardship awards program will be introduced to the community by press release at the beginning of each year.